maroof-I/Ansible-project/README.md

 # Ansible Automation Repository

 This repository is a structured Ansible workspace designed to automate a variety of system administration tasks, including software installation, web server configuration, SSH environment setup, storage management, and connection profiling.
-It is modular, reusable, and aligns with Ansible best practices through the use of roles and organized playbooks.

 ---